Last Updated on December 12, 2019

 So, we registered her and she joined in will the class.
 Again, my co-instructor had to spend extra time warming up with her.

 After the warm-up, we moved onto conditioning.
 This was going to be a hard workshop so I decided to ease into it, doing a few basic spins and lifts to start with.

 Everyone happily carried on, following my lead in doing knee-raises, climbs and repeats.
-I glanced over at Julie and she certainly looked like she was getting a good workout.
+I glanced over at Karen and she certainly looked like she was getting a good workout.

 As I instructed the students to do a back hook spin in each direction, she suddenly called out